 How to Get Your Dog to Stop Licking You

 You might think dog kisses are disgusting.
 Or, you might just feel like enough is enough.
 Getting your dog to stop licking you (and others) is usually a matter of denying attention when he does it.
 Stop touching your dog or looking at him.
 Turn your head away.
 Get up and walk away if you need to.
 As soon as the licking stops, reward him with attention, affection, or even treats.
-In time, your dog will usually get the point: licking is an undesired behavior.
+In time, your dog will usually get the point, that licking is undesired behavior.

 If you want the occasional gentle kiss from your dog, you can actually train your dog by attaching a word or phrase like "kiss" or "gimme sugar" to the behavior.
 Reward the gentle kiss, say on the cheek or chin (or maybe just your hand depending on your preferences).
-Then deny attention when it gets out of hand.
+Then deny attention if the licking it gets out of hand.
 If you need help with this and other training, consider hiring a dog trainer.